jg-digital-media/grid_project/readme.md

 # JGDM Grid Project
-**Last update:** 06-07-2021: 14:08
+**Last update:** 12-08-2021: 15:31

 ## About this project.

-It started out as a simple re-design of a website project I first made in 2017 about CSS Grid when it was a bit newer than it is today. and the ideas kind of snowballed from there.
-I've turned it into a cloneble repository so anyone can use it and inspect it if they so wish.
+My CSS Grid website started out as a simple re-design of a project I first made in 2017.
+I got to work on the redesign and the ideas kind of snowballed from there.
+I've turned it into a cloneable repository so anyone can use it and inspect it if they so wish.

 The homepage for this website is divided into 3 sections of elements, each defined as a CSS Grid.
-The first 2 use ```grid-template-columns``` to lay out the "grid item" elements.
+The first 2 use ```grid-template-columns``` to lay out the "*grid item*" elements.

 The third uses grid areas to assign a more custom layout to child elements of a grid area.

 Grid is turned off on mobile screens where a 1 column layout is preferred where possible.

+## Using the site

++ This project is run on Git, GitHub and Ruby Sass

+  + Make sure you're in a CLI (Such as Git Bash, Powershell or Terminal) and have the above technologies installed.
+I like to use Visual Studio Code text editor for easy access to all of these.

+  + In the project root directory type ```sass --watch style.scss:style.css```.

+  + To switch between sass partials go into the `style.scss` partial and switch out the relevant sass partial `@imports` and note the differences in your browser.

+  + The explanations for the differences in the grid styling used are available on the ```code.html``` page.

 ## Setup